Manan-Joshi/inexutils/README.md

 ### Installation
-Currently the plugin is available for CC2017 and CC2018 MAC version, other version would be released soon based on the feedback.
-Download the installer and run it.
-If you have InDesign installed in a location other than under /Application, choose the InDesign install location.

 Currently the plugin is available for CC2017 and CC2018 on MAC and CC2017 on WIN, other version would be released soon based on the feedback.

 MAC Installation instructions :- Download the installer and run it.
 If you have InDesign installed in a location other than under /Application, choose the InDesign install location.